New York City has a lot of famous things about it, and one of the biggest is its food.

 For great culinary experiences check out Chelsea Market.

-It's one of the best food halls, especially if you are going to High Line, an urban park on the west side lined with amazing architecture.
+I usually grab food here when I go for a walk on the High Line, an urban park on the west side lined with amazing architecture.

 Best Neighborhoods for Foodie Experiences